Galloway on Film: Hollywood's Secret Class System

 There are walls that separate assistants from their bosses, agents from their clients, junior executives from senior ones, operatives from owners.

-There are walls between those who send their kids to private schools and public schools, those who live north of Sunset Blvd. and south of it, those who live in L.A. and the Valley, those who fly commercial and private, those who drive east of La Cienega and those who emphatically remain to its west.
+There are walls between those who send their kids to private schools and public schools, those who live north of Sunset and south of Sunset, those who work in L.A. and the Valley, those who fly commercial and private, those who drive east of La Cienega and those who emphatically remain to its west.

 There are walls between men and women, Caucasians and people of color, insiders and outsiders, rich and poor.
-And there are walls within these walls, adding layers of complexity.
+And there are even walls within these walls.
 Sending your kid to a regular private school is one thing; sending him or her to the Center for Early Education is quite another.
-Driving an electric car is middle class; driving a Tesla puts you in a more rarefied category.
+Driving an electric car is middle class; driving a Tesla makes you a blue blood.

 These walls are not made of brick and mortar, but everyone knows they’re there.

-The walls remind us of the very thing Americans fought to eliminate: An entrenched system that was built on the belief that one person was better than another.
-The class system may be on shaky ground in the old country, but it’s alive and well and flourishing in Hollywood.
+The walls remind us of the very thing Americans fought to eliminate.
+The class system may be on shaky ground in the old world, but it’s alive and well and flourishing in the new.

 You can blame the industry’s founding fathers for that.